AmiQuijano/Research_Track1/README.md

     Set power of Robot.motor.left to 0
 ```
 ### find_token(found_tokens)
-This function finds the closest golden token identified by the robot with `R.see` within an initial maximum distance `dist` which have not yet been collected before.
+This function finds the closest golden token identified by the robot with `R.see` within an initial maximum distance `dist = 100` which has not yet been collected before.
 Keep in mind that `R.see` gives the distance `dist` and angle `rot_y` between the robot and the token seen.

 Arguments:
 * `found_tokens`: List of token codes which have been collected